SeattleDave.com

 Best Neighborhoods in Los Angeles for…

-• Best Neighborhoods in Los Angeles to Stay for First Timers: Hollywood and Santa Monica
+• Best Neighborhoods in Los Angeles to Stay for First Timers: Hollywood, Santa Monica, and West Hollywood

 • Best Neighborhoods in Los Angeles for Nightlife: Hollywood and West Hollywood